 When I say yes to these things my heart feels full.

-What things make you feel on fire, that you should protect with all your might?
+IMPORTANT — What things make you feel on fire, that you should protect with all your might?
 Write them down, then rearrange them into priority order.

-Think about the last time someone said no to you
+How to start saying no?
+Well, think about the last time someone said no to you

 I can’t think of the last time that happened to me.